Early Childhood Education

 It is for this reason that I chose to leave behind my career in advertising, and decided to pursue a more meaningful vocation.
 With a bachelor’s degree in design from OCAD University, and six years experience working in the creative field, I felt my artistic background could be helpful in encouraging childhood expression.
 Art and play are areas I cherish wholeheartedly.

 In order to improve the developmental health of a young child, consideration should be given to the child’s physical, cognitive, emotional, and social well-being.
 This role of the educator requires responsibility, attention to detail and safety, supportive and personable interactions, and the implementation of a play-based curriculum.
-I believe that I can acquire the skills necessary, and if mentored appropriately, can ultimately become an effective Early Childhood Educator for years to come.
+I believe that I possess the skills necessary, and as I continue to grow, can ultimately become an effective Early Childhood Educator for years to come.

 References available upon request.

 George Brown College, Toronto ON

 Early Childhood Education, (Honours), 2013-2014.

 School of Continued Studies: Marketing Management, 2011.
 Joseph L. Rotman School of Management, Toronto, ON Bridge to Business Executive Program, 2007.